Kristina01111000/Drws_site/README.md

 		- tryuquiz does not work
 		- he is taking care of the quiz

-to do now:

-- Make chats for other people that sound good, 2 to 3 people
-- check login attempts

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this

 - https://www.constantcontact.com/blog/automated-welcome-series/ 15 emails every 2 days, look at core vs plus